mgonza63/readmeGenerator/goodREADME.md

 ## Usage

-answer questions get read me
+Install the dependencies, then go to the terminal type in node app.js and then answer the questions

 ## Credits

-node js
+Bootstrap, Inquirer.

 ## License